| Title: | A Hydraulics Package to Compute Open-Channel Flow over Weirs |

 kt |

-Coefficient for submergence adjustment, if provided, supercedes nomograph lookup and interpolation by |
+Coefficient for submergence adjustment, if provided, supersedes nomograph lookup and interpolation by |

 C |

-Discharge coefficient, if provided, supercedes nomograph lookup and interpolation by |
+Discharge coefficient, if provided, supersedes nomograph lookup and interpolation by |

 contractratio |

-Optional vector of user specified contraction ratios, if provided, supercedes use of |
+Optional vector of user specified contraction ratios, if provided, supersedes use of |

 extended |